cortex-lab/phy/design/selection-order-color-refactor.md

 similar_ids
 reference_id
 presentation_order
-color_order
+color_slots
 merge
 ```

 `presentation_order` contains the active cluster IDs in the exact order sent to
-scientific views. `color_order` is a reference-scoped registry: its tuple
+scientific views. `color_slots` is a tuple of cluster IDs or `None`; its tuple
 position is the selected-cluster palette slot.
-It may retain inactive cluster
-IDs so deselection and reselection do not change colors.
+A hole is an explicitly released
+slot, while an inactive cluster ID is a reserved binding that may be reused by
+that cluster.
+Consumers receive an immutable `{cluster_id: palette_index}`
+projection and never infer colors from presentation order.

 ### 3.1 State invariants

-1. All role, presentation, and color sequences contain unique cluster IDs.
+1. All role and presentation sequences contain unique cluster IDs; non-`None`
+   color-slot bindings are unique.
 2. `set(presentation_order) == set(effective_ids)`.
-3. `set(effective_ids) <= set(color_order)`.
+3. Every effective ID has exactly one color-slot binding.
 4. If a reference exists, it belongs to the active primary role and occupies
-   index zero in both `presentation_order` and `color_order`.
+   index zero in both `presentation_order` and `color_slots`.
 5. Normal mode has no Merge session and its reference belongs to `cluster_ids`.
 6. Merge mode has no Cluster role selection, and the reference is the first
    Merge member.